 At the biannual meeting of the International Society for Research on Emotion in St-Louis in July (ISRE-2017), Dr. Sylwia Hyniewska and met I with Dr. James Russell to discuss his theory of affect in relation to the paper she and I had presented (on “emotion” and insomnia).

-According to Russell’s theory, whereas emotions come and go, the conscious human mind is always at a point in a two dimensional affective state.
+According to Russell’s theory, whereas emotions come and go, the conscious human mind is always at a point in a two dimensional affective space.
 (See his 2009 and 2003 papers).
 The two dimensions of affect are pleasure-displeasure and activation-deactivation.
 This circumplex model is said to be a geometric rotation of Thayer’s model of moods, whose two dimensions are tension and energy.
 (I see some differences, but that is for another article.)
 For instance, elation is a high pleasure, high activation mental state.
 If you are distressed, you have high activation, low pleasure (high displeasure).
 You might not be reflectively aware that you are in a certain mood; or you might be aware of your mood but unable to describe it (see Annette Karmiloff-Smith, Beyond Modularity).
 But your mood is part of your conscious state.

 I don’t know if anyone has ever pointed this out, but it strikes me that there is a similarity between Immanuel Kant’s very deep conception that time and space (deeply) structure our experience and Russell’s assumption that moods color our experience.